plone/Products.ATContentTypes/Products/ATContentTypes/README.txt

   * A tool was added to replace the external methods.
 It contains some additional features, too.

-  * Each type has its own add permission.

   * The type switching was completly rewritten.
 It's safer and easier but it's not possible to have ATContentTypes as additional types any morer.
     ATContentTypes based types are now always the default types.